Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 The problem with all my predictions is that there aren’t enough.
 Garmin needs more new products than that in 2024/5 to keep the shareholders happy.

-So there has to be a ‘next big thing’ in terms of a piece of tech that justifies a set of refreshed and renumbered models.
+So, there has to be a ‘next big thing’ in terms of a piece of tech that justifies a set of refreshed and renumbered models.
 The most likely are micro-LED displays and more advanced LTE.
 However, the technology for the former (on watches) will not be ready at scale and low enough cost until 2025.
 I’m still unconvinced Garmin can produce meaningful LTE features given its restrictive access to iPhone features.
-That said, December 2023 gave us insights into the new CIQ capabilities for 2024 and these give strong clues about the upcoming headline features for new watches and DO hint at new LTE capabilities rather than anything else (Garmin released an LTE dog collar in July 2024)
+That said, December 2023 gave us insights into the new CIQ capabilities for 2024, and these give substantial clues about the upcoming headline features for new watches and DO hint at new LTE capabilities rather than anything else (Garmin released an LTE dog collar in July 2024)

 Deep Dive: Decoding Garmin’s CIQ 7 Software – The Connect IQ Features That Will Power 2024 Watch Models